LEGAL MALPRACTICE LAWYERS IN FORT LAUDERDALE, FL

-According to the American Bar Association (ABA), an estimated 5 to 6 percent of attorneys face lawyer malpractice lawsuits each year.
-Most lawyers, in fact, carry malpractice insurance to defray the costs of defending such a lawsuit.
+According to the American Bar Association (ABA), an estimated 5% to 6% of attorneys face lawyer malpractice lawsuits each year.
+Most attorneys, in fact, carry malpractice insurance to defray the costs of defending such a lawsuit.

-An estimated 5 to 6 percent of attorneys face legal malpractice lawsuits each year.
+An estimated 5% to 6% of attorneys face legal malpractice lawsuits each year.

-An attorney commits legal malpractice if he or she fails to exercise due care in handling your case or legal matter and as a result, you suffer financial losses.
+An attorney commits legal malpractice if they fail to exercise due care in handling your case or legal matter and, as a result, you suffer financial losses.
 Attorneys in Florida must also practice law in accordance with the Florida Bar Rules of Professional Conduct.

 The ABA identifies the following types of legal malpractice as among the most common: